Did you or your student fall short of your academic Goals this Fall?

 Our Motto is: If you can’t find it, you can’t study it!

 We recommend getting separate binders for the classes you or your student are having the most trouble with.
-Grab some dividers and label them homework, quizzes, notes, etc. You should organize all of your fall semester information because everything you will learn this spring builds upon this information and can be used as a resource to refer back to things you may have forgotten.
+Grab some dividers and label them homework, quizzes, notes, etc. Additionally, organizing all fall semester information can be helpful because everything learned in the spring semester builds upon this information.
+Making fall semester information a useful resource to refer back to things you may have forgotten.

 Tip # 3 Time Management